Board of Directors

 View Charmaine's profile

-Charmaine holds the new role of Chief People Officer.
-Prior to joining Oxford Health she was at the Greater London Authority, the capital’s devolved governance body which supports the Mayor of London and London Assembly.
+Charmaine holds the role of Chief People Office.
+Prior to joining Oxford Health she was the HR Director at the Greater London Authority, the capital’s devolved governance body which supports the Mayor of London and London Assembly.

-Charmaine holds a MSc in Organisational Behaviour from Birkbeck College and is a member of the Chartered Institute of Personnel Development (CIPD).
+Charmaine holds a MSc in Organisational Behaviour from Birkbeck College and is a Fellow of the Chartered Institute of Personnel Development (CIPD).

 Dr Karl Marlowe